Kevinkp09/color-box/README.md

 # color-box

-It is a Color Box App that lets you enter color name and shows that color on the Screen in the square box.
+It is a Color Box App that lets you enter color name and shows that color with its hex code on the screen.